vanjoe/ORCA/README.md

 ### SHIFTER_MAX_CYCLES (default = 1)

 How many cycles a shift operation can take. valid values are 1, 8 and 32.
-If `MULTIPLY_ENABLE` is set to 1.
-This configuration option is ignored, and the shifter uses the multiplier.
+If `MULTIPLY_ENABLE` is set to 1, this configuration option is ignored, and the shifter uses the multiplier.

 ### COUNTER_LENGTH (default = 0)